 Semiconductor

-Computing In-Demand, Tech-Driven Careers
+Accelerating In-Demand, Tech-Driven Careers

-Michigan has always been a high-tech hub where innovation is the norm, and today the state hosts some of the nation’s best-paying jobs in the semiconductor industry.
-Alongside big names like SK Siltron, Infineon Technologies and Hemlock, the state’s semiconductor job market is projected to increase by 11% within the next five years.
-Between our opportunities to work with globally relevant companies and growing training, apprenticeship and upskilling programs, there’s no place more relevant than Michigan to work in the semiconductor industry.
+Michigan has always been a high-tech hub where advanced engineering and manufacturing innovation is the norm, and today the state hosts some of the nation’s best-paying jobs in the semiconductor and electronics industry.
+Alongside names like KLA, Corning, Hemlock Semiconductor, SK Siltron, and Calumet Electronics, the state’s semiconductor job market is projected to increase by 11% within the next five years.

 Semiconductor Industry by the Numbers